qwickly-org/QwickSteps/README.md

 </code></pre>
 **bold** = best score

-Colemak looks like a winner but not clearly so--Qwickly gives it some good competition.<br/>
+Colemak is the winner but Qwickly gives it some good competition.<br/>
 Simplified Dvorak is head-to-head with Asset.
 Minimak-12 is last.

-My goal was to make something easier to learn than any of the existing layouts with local key changes to ease relearning shortcuts.
+The goal was to make an ergonomic/efficient layout that's easier to learn than any of the existing ones.<br/>
+Local key changes also eases relearning shortcuts.